How can I make a payment?

 Having difficulty paying?

-If you are having difficulty meeting your tax obligations, please contact us as soon as possible to discuss your options.
+If you are having difficulty meeting your tax obligations, please contact RevenueSA on 8226 3750 before the due date on your Land Tax Assessment.

 You may be able to extend your time to pay or enter into a payment plan.